This is a guest post by Orana Velarde from OranaCreative.com

-This is not your usual travel blogger Instagram account.
+This is not your usual travel brand Instagram account.
 There are plenty of featured travel photos curated and put together to make a seamless collage of wonderful travel shots.

-But that’s not all, they showcase their blog posts in the feed with a middle column of branded images promoting articles on their blog.
+But that’s not all, they showcase their blog posts in the feed with a middle column of branded images promoting articles from their website.

 6. Crazy Little Family Adventure

-If you scroll further down you see that I used the big square format a couple of times.
-It was a fad to do this with your Instagram account a while back.
-But if the cut up squares cannot stand alone as singular photos then you have to post all at once and many people really don’t appreciate that and it ends up looking unfavorable for you.
+If you scroll further down you’ll see that I used the big square format a couple of times.
+It was a fad to do this with your Instagram account a while back, but if the cut up squares cannot stand alone as singular photos then you have to post all at once and many people really don’t appreciate that and it ends up looking unfavorable for you.

 Now it’s your turn!

 How are you going to be using Instagram to promote your brand?

 Scroll to the bottom, because I’ve got a prezzie you’re gonna la la loooove….

 Orana is an Artist of many trades.
 She writes, makes art, designs things and also travels the world slowly with her family.
 At the moment she lives in Sri Lanka and you can find her online at Orana Creative.

 THE QUICK & DIRTY GUIDE TO BRANDING FOR SOLOPRENEURS